It is an all-too-common refrain: The lack of internal buy-in for corporate sustainability projects and strategies.

-The sustainability team needs to articulate why a sustainability initiative is aligned not only with overall corporate strategy, but with the goals of other business units in the company: procurement, operations, marketing, HR, etc.
+The sustainability team needs to articulate why a sustainability initiative is aligned not only with the overall corporate strategy but with the goals of other business units in the company: procurement, operations, marketing, HR, etc.

 Identify the internal stakeholders whose business goals align with the business value of the sustainability initiative.